Alab-NII/eval_vl_glue/README.md

 - **evaluation**: directory for our evalutaion experiments.
 - **download**: directory for downloaded files.

-Here, we describe the overall of this repository.

-## Preliminary
+## Advance Preparation

 We assume that:
 - We can use Python3 from the 'python' command.

+    We used the venv of python3.

 - pip is upgraded:

     ```